 • high and stable income,

-Certain nationalities or legal structures may also trigger enhanced checks.
+Certain nationalities or legal structures may also lead to enhanced checks.

 In 2026, compliance obligations have become central in premium real estate transactions.